 - Consider using a proven managed security solution from a trusted source.

-- Always make digital backups of all of your documents, programs and files and place them in a safe storage.
+- Always make digital backups of all of your documents, programs, and files and place them in safe storage.

 Buy Secure Remote Working Software and Collaboration Tools

 Keep your company productive by using tools that can help to raise your team’s efficiency while ensuring cyber security for the entire organization.

 - Collaboration Tools.
 Ensure a risk-free collaboration with customers and employees with tools that offer visibility and security.
 Here are some you may consider: